 “I like that i can easily get feedback for my work which is done.
 The video recording available to view is also good as looking at their expressions when they interact with my design is really important for me to get additional insights.
 I also like that I can choose in detail what participants I want, the filters are really good to get good insights for your design.” - Ansell L.

 “Not being able to send out one link that groups varying persona groups even though it's for one project.
 Currently, it allows me to send out a link to each persona group, but if I'm testing across 3 groups with varying desktop and mobile devices, I end up having a lot more links to share to clients for highlights and reviews than 1 central "collection" for the project.” - Kat K R.

-$49 per participant: PIP recording, branching logic, configurable testing, prototype testing, concurrent testing, metrics, limited features.
+$49 per participant: PIP recording, branching logic, configurable testing, prototype testing, concurrent testing, basic demographic filtering, metrics, limited features.

 $69 per participant: minimum 50 participants per year, but Userlytics offers volume discounts that can lower the price even more.
 Comes complete with all of Userlytics’ features.